 I’m filling in for the Big Magoo today, as he has gone off to Philly to get a sandwich.
 Yeah, I thought it was weird too, but the guy sends me pics of his lunch.
 [Jay’s Note: That’s the only reason I’d go to Philly…] Back in July, he covered for me and as my dad says: there is no such thing as a free lunch.
 Which is weird, because he frequently buys me lunch.
 Enough about lunch, it’s making me hungry and I just ate…

-Here are this week’s other big adds and drops for 2014 fantasy baseball…Please, blog, may I have some more?
+Here are a some significant adds and drops in fantasy baseball over the past week:Please, blog, may I have some more?